EvanPl/Arduino_MPPT_Solar_Charge_Controller/README.md

    3. ***no_sun***.
 In this case there is no sufficient sunlight to charge the battery (or remain it fully charged) and thus the buck converter is OFF.
 As far as the 2V LED load is concerned, if the battery voltage is between its minimum and maximum values (1.6V and 2.25V respectively), then this load   will turn ON, discharging the battery, which, apart from the LCD, is indicated by a red LED turned on (powered from the Arduino).
 Clearly, if the battery is discharged below 1.6V, then we enter *no_bat* sub state, waiting for the solar intensity to increase sufficiently and recharge the battery.

    4. ***bulk***.
 This is the first of the two charging sub states and the one where the the MPPT algorithm, **Perturb and observe**, takes place.
 The purpose of this algorithm (whose flowchart is shown in Figure 3, below) is to continuously change the PWM signal applied to the MOSFET of the buck converter and lock to the one which provides the largest output solar power (which is also being tracked continuously).
 Figure 4, below, shows a typical power versus voltage curve of a solar panel where the maximum power point is at its peak (between points 2 and 3).
-Figure 5, shows the power and current versus volgage of the solar panel used in this system, as obtained after putting a variable resistor across its terminal and monitoring its output voltage and current.
+Figure 5, shows the power and current versus voltage of the solar panel used in this system, as obtained after putting a variable resistor across its terminal and monitoring its output voltage and current.
 As it can be seen from the graph, under the tested solar intensity conditions, the maximum power that can be extracted from the panel is 518.3mW.

 The bulk sub state occurs when there is sufficient sunlight and the battery voltage is between 1.6V and 2V (float voltage).
 Last but not least, the initial PWM signal used in the Perturb and Observe algorithm is 30%.